-If you’re ready to learn how, we can get started!
+If you’re ready to learn how we can get started!

-It might sound odd to begin a discussion of marketing with mindset, but this is a very important concept.
+It might sound odd to begin a discussion of marketing strategies with mindset, but this is a very important concept.
 And once it’s grasped, you’ll discover much more freedom to invest your resources into the right channels and initiatives.

-The correct way to view marketing is as an ongoing investment.
+The correct way to view marketing activities is as an ongoing investment.
 Yes, each campaign and initiative has its own life, but you’re always feeding a long-term vision.

 It’s best to think of your marketing campaign as a framework or foundation.
 It’s something that you’re going to continue to build on for years to come.
 And as is the case with any foundation in a building project, it needs to be sturdy if it’s going to serve its purpose.

 Any brand can build a sturdy marketing foundation.
-The budget is irrelevant.
+The digital marketing budget is irrelevant.
 And just because you have a shallow budget today, doesn’t mean you won’t have more financial resources to invest in marketing in the future.

 If you’re viewing marketing as a one-off investment today, you’ll end up constructing a cheap and flimsy foundation that won’t hold up under the weight of a more intensive marketing campaign down the road.

-However, if you cultivate the right mindset and see the importance of creating a strong and scalable foundation that grows with you over time, you’ll be able to generate results regardless of the size of your budget.
+However, if you cultivate the right mindset and see the importance of creating a strong and scalable foundation that grows with you over time, you’ll be able to generate results regardless of the size of your marketing budget.

-To put it even more clearly: Build a strategy that won’t be obsolete when you have a six- or seven-figure marketing budget in tote.
-This doesn’t mean your strategy will look the same – it just means it’s grounded with a strong foundation that can scale up and evolve with ease.
+To put it even more clearly: Build a strategy that won’t be obsolete when you have a six- or seven-figure online marketing budget in tote.
+This doesn’t mean your marketing strategy will look the same – it just means it’s grounded with a strong foundation that can scale up and evolve with ease.

-Before we dig into the very specific strategies you can use to generate results on a small budget – including tips related to content, social media, email, etc. – it’s important to touch on one more key element in relation to strategizing.
+Before we dig into the very specific strategies you can use to generate results on a small marketing budget – including tips related to the content, social media, email, etc. – it’s important to touch on one more key element in relation to strategizing.